saravanabalagi/singularity_tensorflow/README.md

                             my_instance
 ```

+Both `--nv` and `--bind` bindings persist in the instance.

-And then run jupyter app on the instance
+Then run jupyter app on the instance

 ```sh
 singularity run --app jupyter instance://my_instance